cbaddeley/Synesthesia/README.md

 1. Once running the application, use the file picker ("Choose..." button) or enter a file path to a MP3 or WAV audio file.
 2. Choose the desired algorithm from the algorithm combo box.
     - <ins>Shape of You</ins>: Draw a collection of shapes based on notes and octaves.
-    - Line Rider: Draws a collection of lines based on notes and octaves.
+    - <ins>Line Rider</ins>: Draws a collection of lines based on notes and octaves.
-    - /r/curvy: Draws a collection of arcs based on notes and octaves.
+    - <ins>/r/curvy</ins>: Draws a collection of arcs based on notes and octaves.
 3. Use the sliders to adjust the parameters of the processed audio file.
-    - Sample Rate: Determines the number of samples taken per second of audio.
+    - <ins>Sample Rate</ins>: Determines the number of samples taken per second of audio.
       - Higher SR = more notes, longer processing.
-    - Frequency: Increases or decreases the frequency by a given percentage leading to a alteration of the shapes, line, etc. depending on the chosen algorithm.
+    - <ins>Frequency</ins>: Increases or decreases the frequency by a given percentage leading to a alteration of the shapes, line, etc. depending on the chosen algorithm.
-    - Octave: Changes the octaves by the selected amount which impact the size of the shapes, lines, etc. in the resulting image.
+    - <ins>Octave</ins>: Changes the octaves by the selected amount which impact the size of the shapes, lines, etc. in the resulting image.
 4. Select the "Process" button to digest the audio file apply any adjustments and create the artistic rendering of the audio.

 ## Running it via Pip ##